token47/duetcfgen/README.md

 I'm using it for a few days and liking it a lot.
 It is really productive, specially when building the printer and doing all sorts of calibrations and configurations for the first time.

 Sugestions are welcome.

+PS: please ignore the .py, .toml and .jinja files for now, it's an ongoing port to python, not yet functional.